Advanced Aircraft Analysis Module Descriptions

 The human pilot calculation can be used to estimate a human pilot transfer function for use in the open loop control system analysis.
 The human pilot module can be used to model pilots of differing abilities, reaction times and physical fitness.
 This module can even be used to show the dangers of a drunken pilot in the loop.
 The methodology used to analyze a human pilot transfer function can be found in Chapter 10 of Airplane Flight Dynamics Part II.

-The purpose of this module is to estimate loads placed on airplane components and to determine important information for structural design and sizing.
-The Loads module consists of two submodules: V-n Diagram and Structural Loads.
+The purpose of this module is to estimate loads placed on aircraft components and to determine important information for structural design and sizing.
+The Loads module consists of three submodules: V-n Diagram, Structural Loads and Lateral Gust Loads.
 The purpose of the V-n Diagram submodule is to determine load factors and their corresponding speeds.
-The purpose of the Structural Loads submodule is to calculate the internal forces and moments in the structural components of an airplane.
+The purpose of the Structural Loads submodule is to calculate the internal forces and moments in the structural components of an aircraft.
 Use of the Loads module options will be described in the following sections.

-In this submodule, velocity vs. load factor (V-n) diagrams can be constructed for the following types of airplanes: FAR 23 certified, FAR 25 certified and MIL-A-8861(ASG) certified airplanes.
+In this submodule, velocity vs. load factor (V-n) diagrams can be constructed for the following types of aircraft: FAR 23 certified, FAR 25 certified and MIL-A-8861(ASG) certified aircraft.

 In this submodule the total internal loads for each structural component can be calculated in any combination that the user desires.